AndreasKacofegitis/Software-Articles/TeamMetrics2.md

 It would be useful to determine a corresponding metric and communication medium for remote teams.
 I don't have one yet.
 I'm tempted to equate virtual whiteboards with physical ones, but I can't say (I don't know) that these are indicative of the same behaviour pattern.

 #### Distraction balance
 To me, it is good to see a hive of activity; busy pairs of people sitting at a computer to solve a problem, groups of people in a meeting room for 10 minutes to confirm a nuanced solution.
-This is probably a contraversial one, but the measure that I look for is going from a quiet environment to one where a pin could be heard dropping, people interact seldomly in the office, and if they do, using online chat tools, to one where I begin to get people murmoring about the office being a bit noisy and that they are finding it difficult to get thier own work done.
+This is probably a controversial one, but the measure that I look for is going from a quiet environment to one where a pin could be heard dropping, people interact seldomly in the office, and if they do, using online chat tools, to one where I begin to get people murmuring about the office being a bit noisy and that they are finding it difficult to get their own work done.
 I then tend to adjust and wind the interaction dial back slightly to 'a couple of notches' below that threshold.

 _Metric: How many times a week do people ask for help or gather to help someone?
 Every time they write a line of code 'aint great either.
 Take the metric as an observational count (don't get people to record this for you because that's just silly) and compare week for week what the level of interaction is._